marta-gaviraghi/segmentDN/README.md

 INPUT:
 - dir_seg: directory with content N directory as N subjects to segment.
 In each directory there are: b0("b0.nii.gz") and mask oF brain ("brain_mask.nii.gz").
-- ref_img: path to b0 of HCP to use as reference (path must end with SIGNAL.nii.gz)
+- ref_img: path to b0 of HCP to use as reference; path must end with "/SIGNAL.nii.gz"

 OUTPUT:
 - b0 resampled, name "b0_125.nii.gz"